I try to avoid ever writing anything when I’m in a “mood” but today is a bit of an exception…

 I tell them the truth…

-If you’re just starting out you’re going to need to read a few books and really put in a few months worth of work or so until you have the hang of it.
+If you’re just starting out you’re going to need to really put in a few months worth of work or so until you have the hang of it.
 You’ll need a squeeze page and you should really get a blog going as well.
 You’ll need to set up an autoresponder and learn the basics of direct response marketing.
 Once everything is in place you want to really monitor your results so you can get a good read on your conversion rates and subscriber value.
 Once you have that info you can outsource the whole thing and get back to focusing on the music… or whatever business the person happens to be in.

 By this point the spark has already begun to fade.
 Their eyes glaze over and their expression says what they’re actually thinking.